ls1intum/Artemis/docs/admin/setup/programming-exercises.rst

 .. _programming-exercises:

-Programming Exercise adjustments
+Programming Exercise Adjustments
 --------------------------------

 There are several variables that can be configured when using programming exercises.
 They are presented in this separate section to keep the 'normal' setup guide shorter.

-Path variables
+Path Variables
 ^^^^^^^^^^^^^^

 There are variables for several paths: